Ever had one of those days when you roll out of bed the wrong way and nothing seems to go right from that point on?

 Self-help guru, Tony Robbins, is a fan of setting aside what he calls an “hour of power” to set intentions and goals through visualization exercises.

-Communication and contact with your loved ones is important, and many successful people make a point of always having breakfast with the family, or joining them on a morning coffee or walk.
+Communication and contact with your loved ones are important, and many successful people make a point of always having breakfast with the family, or joining them on a morning coffee or walk.

 The former chairman and CEO of Pepsi, Steve Reinemund, for example, will end his morning workout routine with breakfast with his teenage sons.

-Meanwhile, editor-in-chief of Good Housekeeping, Jane Francisco, spends 30 minutes in bed cuddling her young son.
+Meanwhile, the editor-in-chief of Good Housekeeping, Jane Francisco, spends 30 minutes in bed cuddling her young son.

 What all of these morning routines display is a dedication to balance.